Tribes, researchers debate final fate of P-22, famed LA puma

 “We’ve been studied like the mountain lion has been studied,” Salazar said.
 “Those bones of my tribal ancestors are in boxes so they can be studied by future generations.
 We’re not a science project.”

-Beth Pratt, California executive director for the National Wildlife Federation and a key player in developing the wildlife crossing, said it’s important to balance the different arguments to ensure the diminishing LA cougar population has a future.
+Beth Pratt, the California executive director for the National Wildlife Federation who emceed Saturday’s memorial and a key player in developing the wildlife crossing, said it’s important to balance the different arguments to ensure the diminishing LA cougar population has a future.

 “We do need data from these animals, even P-22, for science,” said Pratt, who calls him “the Brad Pitt” of pumas.